samyachour/Corelogic_Challenge/README.md

 Corelogic's data did not include all surrounding homes for every property.
 Obviously the houses on the border of this giant list of homes don't have data on all surrounding houses.

 So it was incomplete, and I went searching for more data.
+## The solution
+My goal was to output a single number that would rate the view obstruction as accurately as possible.
+Other solutions to the challenge included GUIs, webapps,
 ### The Found Data

 I used four distinct sources to solve this problem...